 They should protect your portfolio if the COVID-19 pandemic persists.
 And they should also do well if we truly are in a rebound situation.

 We aren’t traders, we’re investors.
 We buy stocks for the long term.
 We believe all 3 make excellent investment choices.
+If you’re looking for more top picks from us via video, make sure to check out this article.

 Please, drop a comment and let us know what stocks you’re looking at this month.